nybbleasfr/ComfyUI-Nvidia-Docker/README.md

 It will also check the version of CUDA supported by the container such that for CUDA 12.8, it will install `torch` with the `cu128` index-url.

-This should prevent the need to use the `PyTorch2.7-CUDA12.8.sh` script.

 This option is enabled by default.
 It can be disabled by setting `PREINSTALL_TORCH=false`.

 The `PREINSTALL_TORCH_CMD` environment variable can be used to override the torch installation command with the one specified in the variable.
 For example for GTX 1080, try to use `PREINSTALL_TORCH_CMD="pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126"`.
 It is likely also recommended to not set `USE_PIPUPGRADE=false` in this case.

+Please note that the `PREINSTALL_TORCH_CMD` variable is not added to the Unraid template, and must be manually added if used.

 ## 5.5.
 ComfyUI Manager & Security levels